 You can see little dark specks in the picture with the bite taken out.
 This is the grated zest of green mandarin-oranges.

-In recent years a favorite muffin recipe of my family has been Christmas Morning Muffins.
-They have cranberries and oranges juice – and are probably the reason I first thought this should be a Christmas muffin.
-But we have actually eaten it all times of the year.
+In recent years, a favorite muffin recipe of my family has been Christmas Morning Muffins.
+They have cranberries and orange juice - and are probably the reason I first thought this should be a Christmas muffin.
+But we have actually eaten it during all times of the year.

 - 1 egg